PlaceOS/docs/tutorial/backend/room-booking-import.md

 ## Prerequisites

-Obtain the client ID and secret from the domains tab in backoffice.
+The client ID and secret from the domains tab in backoffice.
-Then you can use any valid administration account credentials for that domain.
+You can use any valid administration account credentials for that domain.

   * Create a calendar module that will be shared between all systems, note the module ID
   * Add the Bookings driver to the system and note the driver ID